jokroese/tidal-cheat-sheet/README.md

 # Tidal Cheat Sheet

+## Contains

+The cheat sheet as a pdf and the tex file for generating the cheat sheet.

+It also containts a small python script for collecting a list of samples within any folder.
+I used this to collect the name of all superdirt samples.

 ## Purpose

 The goal of this cheatsheet is to:

-1. Provide a quick reference for Tidalists when they need a refresher.
+1. _Provide a quick reference for Tidalists when they need a refresher._

-1. Allow Tidalists to not get too stolid in their playing.
-It's easy to keep repeating the old patterns.
+1. _Allow Tidalists to not get too stagnant in their playing._ It's easy to keep repeating the old patterns.
 Glancing at the cheatsheet reveals a lot of options, many which are probably outside one's usual fallback options.

 ## Acknowledgements